thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **SOAR** - Security Orchestration, Automation, Response, basically think of this as a "next-gen" SIEM.
 - **SPF** - Sender Policy Framework.
 In emails, this can be used to verify the sender of an email is indeed on the IP list.
 Once an SFP record is setup, the email service will check the domain (ex. me@thomaszhang.com, so it'll check thomaszhang.com) for a txt record containing the IP addresses that's allowed.
 If the email came from an allowed IP address, that's likely legitimate.
 Read more [here](https://www.courier.com/guides/dmarc-vs-spf-vs-dkim/).
 - **Tabletop Exercises** - Simulated emergency situation on a table.
 But the downside is that the people don't go through the entire flow.
+- **TPM** - Trusted Platform Module.
+A secure hardware store of digital certificates, keys, hashed passwords, etc. These generally exist on all modern day computers.
+In fact, this is a requirement to install Windows 11.
+- **UEFI** - Unified Extensible Firmware Interface.
+During boot, this may show (on your 64 bit computer) with a full GUI and mouse/keyboard support.
+This runs at the firmware level (without an operating system).
+- **VPN** - Virtual Private Network.
+Uses authentication/authorization to control access.
+Uses an encrypted connection to some other network.
+This should be a familiar concept.
 - **Vulnerability Management Lifecycle** - Assessment, Prioritization, Act, Reassessment, Improvement.
 See more [here](https://heimdalsecurity.com/blog/vulnerability-management-lifecycle/) and [here](https://www.crowdstrike.com/cybersecurity-101/vulnerability-management/vulnerability-management-lifecycle/)
 - **White Team** - The team that supervises/administers/supports the blue/red team in the incident response training.
 - **WRT** - Work Recovery Time.
 Fixing the secondary effects after RTO period.
 Ex. if live databases go down, and critical functions are working, how long does it take to ensure analytics are back up.